 |Real Deal P&I Special 150k+||3.19%||3.08%||$1,728||More details|

 |Basic Var New Business Special||3.08%||3.08%||$1,704||More details|

 |Discount Variable 150k+ 80%|

 |Simplicity Plus <80% Special|

-Base criteria of: a $400,000 loan amount, variable, principal and interest (P&I) home loans with an LVR (loan-to-value) ratio of at least 80%.
+Base criteria of: a $400,000 loan amount, variable construction home loans with an LVR (loan-to-value) ratio of at least 80%.
 Introductory rate products were not considered for selection.
-Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term. *Rates correct as at 18 September 2019.
+Monthly repayments were calculated based on the selected products’ advertised rates, applied to a $400,000 loan with a 30-year loan term.
+Rates correct as at 1 November 2019.
 View disclaimer.